 Root Canal An Overview

 The goal of modern dentistry is to maintain and restore the natural teeth whenever possible, avoiding the cascade of dental problems associated with lost teeth.
-Dr. Robinson performs root canals at Tarheel Family Dentistry in Chapel Hill to preserve your natural tooth while addressing the effects of infection or severe trauma.
+Dr. Cook performs root canals at Tarheel Family Dentistry in Chapel Hill to preserve your natural tooth while addressing the effects of infection or severe trauma.

 The root canal process has been significantly improved as a result of better technique, tools and materials, typically causing no more discomfort for patients than a typical dental filling.
-Dr. Robinson may additionally recommend the placement of a dental crown after your root canal to strengthen the tooth, prevent future damage and ensure a lasting result.
+Dr. Cook may additionally recommend the placement of a dental crown after your root canal to strengthen the tooth, prevent future damage and ensure a lasting result.

 Root Canal What to Expect